SingeRoi/flask-chat/readme.md

 # Flask chat application

-this is a chat application written in Flask
+this is a chat application written in Flask.
+The puropse is to take data from a URL and store it in a list.